tony-blake/MD-Simulation/README.md

 > save COMNEUT com.neutral0.prmtop com.neutral0.prmcrd
 > saveamberparm COMNEUT com.neutral0.prmtop com.neutral0.prmcrd
 ```
 These commands produced many files that needed to be used with ```sander```, ```cpptraj``` and ```MMPBSA.py```.
 Next the sander program was used to carry out the molecular simulation.
-To use this program an input file needed to be created that would inform the program of the physical processes to simu- late.
-Noting the good results of a previous study ?, the same parameters were employed.
+To use this program an input file needed to be created that would inform the program of the physical processes to simulate.
+Noting the good results of a previous study [Khosa], the same parameters for the minimisation, heating and  equlibration stages were employed.
 Firstly the system was minimisied in a two stage process.
 The input file for the first minimisation stage looks like this.

 ```bash
 min.in: